houseoftech/authorize.net-component/README.md

 The MIT License (MIT)

-Copyright (c) 2013 LeGrande Jolley
+Original Component Copyright (c) 2013 LeGrande Jolley Modified Component and Plugin Copyright 2013 House of Tech

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal